ilg-physics-ucsb/physics6-manual/6BL/Lab2.md

 ::::::::: Exercise

-In this exercise you will be guided through filling out the data template provided in table below.
-This template will be used as a launching point for all of of the data you need to take for this lab.
-In this exercise we will fill out the row labeled "System 1" in the "Constants Table".
-To do this, you will use the system shown in [Fi](#Fi-setup) and used in [Vi](#Vi-baseline).
+In this exercise you will be guided through filling out the data template provided in the table below.
+This template will be used as a model for all of of the data tables you need to make for this lab.
+In this exercise we will fill out the row labeled &ldquo;System 1&rdquo; in the &ldquo;Constants Table.&rdquo;  To do this, you will use the system shown in [Fi](#Fi-setup) and used in [Vi](#Vi-baseline).
 This setup can be called System 1.

 1. The linear density, $\mu$ (mass/length) is given in grams/meter.
 For the string we are using, the linear mass density is 3.0 g/m. **This is the same for all three systems**
 2. The length of the string is about 1.70 m.